CONTACT – Betsy Stein

 UMB received $28,800 to launch the program, which will initially serve 32 students.
 PAL will meet two afternoons a week with 16 elementary students attending on Thursdays and 16 middle school students on Fridays.
 The grant will enhance already existing programing at the CEC, provide a set curriculum and allow it to continue year round.

 Covering more than just athletics, PAL activities will include science experiments, physical fitness, career exploration, community service, visual arts, reading enrichment, and more.
+As part of their field placement, UMB's School of Nursing public health students lead activities for boys and girls on Thursdays.
 Outside partners will bring in programing and Saturday field trips will explore the city and beyond.

 Kyle Locke, MS, philanthropy officer at UMB, spearheaded bringing the program to campus after heading up a similar program several years ago.